Skip to Content

 What to look for: Peanut butter is another case when organic is not usually better.
 Most all of the store-brand, organic peanut butter at our local grocery store contains palm oil.

-Watch for “No-Stir” and “No Need to Stir” labeling which means the product has palm oil.
+“No-Stir” and “No Need to Stir” labeling which means the product has palm oil.
 Also watch for Peanut Butter “Spreads” which also contain palm oil plus many other ingredients and chemicals.

 Peanut and nut butters make a healthy on-the-go snack when it’s in its own container or pouch.
 At home, nut butters are easy to pair with apples, celery or toast.

-Choose Palm Oil Free certified brands such as Wild Friends.
-They offer a variety
+Choose Palm Oil Free certified brands:

 See our list of peanut butter without palm oil.
 There are some grab-and-go nut butters on this list as well, though it’s easy to put some in a reusable container.
 Learn how to make peanut butter in just 5 minutes.